Irina Shayk Stuns In Plunging Blue Gown At The 2019 Met Gala — But Where Was Bradley Cooper?

 Last night’s annual Met Gala saw stars hitting the iconic pink carpet in their absolute best ensembles, and Irina Shayk’s certainly did not disappoint.
 The model took to her Instagram account to show off her stunning Camp: Notes on Fashion-themed look from the glamorous night that her fans went absolutely wild for.

-The 30-year-old uploaded to posts to show off her outfit for what is arguably the biggest night in fashion, and it may just be one of her best yet.
+The 30-year-old uploaded two posts to show off her outfit for what is arguably the biggest night in fashion, and it may just be one of her best yet.
 Irina wowed fans, photographers, and other attendees in a gorgeous navy blue Burberry dress, which Harper’s Bazaar noted was designed by her longtime pal Riccardo Tisci.
-The breathtaking garment flashed some major skin as the model posed for the cameras, and did nothing but favors for her impressive physique.
+The breathtaking garment flashed some major skin as the model posed for the cameras, and the gown did nothing but favors for her impressive physique.

 The stunning velvet gown featured bubble sleeves and built-in gloves, as well a plunging neckline that left little to the imagination.
 The Russian beauty flaunted an insane amount of cleavage underneath the daring opening that cascaded all the way down to her midriff, with a cluster of shimmering jewels drawing even more attention to her enviably flat midsection.
 The lower half of her dress clung perfectly to the babe’s signature curves, providing a gorgeous silhouette of her flawless figure.